-'''
+moltemplate.sh has several optional command line arguments.
+These are explained in below:

 Usage:

-'''
+Optional arguments:

-''' moltemplate.sh [-atomstyle style] \ [-pdb/-xyz coord_file] \ [-a assignments.txt] file.lt Optional arguments: -atomstyle style By default, moltemplate.sh assumes you are using the "full" atom style in LAMMPS.
+-atomstyle style By default, moltemplate.sh assumes you are using the "full" atom style in LAMMPS.
 You can change the atom style to "dipole" using -atomstyle dipole.
 If you are using a hybrid style, you must enclose the list of styles in quotes.
-For example: -atomstyle "hybrid full dipole" For custom atom styles, you can also specify the list of column names manually (enclosed in quotes): -atomstyle "molid x y z atomid atomtype mux muy muz" An optional xyz_file argument can be supplied as an argument -xyz xyz_file following "-xyz".
+For example: -atomstyle "hybrid full dipole"

+For custom atom styles, you can also specify the list of column names manually (enclosed in quotes): -atomstyle "molid x y z atomid atomtype mux muy muz"

+Be careful to enclose the entire list in quotes(").

+-raw raw_file The raw_file file should contain the atomic coordinates in RAW format RAW files are simple 3-column ASCII files containin the coordinates for the atoms in the system.
+(One line per atom, 3 numbers per line.
+The atoms must appear in the same order in the data file.)

+-xyz xyz_file An xyz_file argument should be supplied as an argument following "-xyz".

 This file should contain the atomic coordinates in xyz format.

 (The atoms must appear in the same order in the data file.)

-An optional pdb_file argument can be supplied as an argument -pdb pdb_file following "-pdb".
-This should be a PDB file (with ATOM or HETATM records) with the coordinates you wish to appear in the LAMMPS data file.
-(The atoms must appear in the same order in the data file.) '''
+-pdb pdb_file The pdb_file file should contain the atomic coordinates in PDB format are sorted by chainID, resID, insertCode, atomID (in that order).
+This order must match the order the atoms appear in the data file.

+This file should contain one ATOM or HETATM record per atom.
+Atoms

-''' If the PDB file contains periodic boundary box information (IE., a "CRYST1" record), this information is also copied to the LAMMPS data file.
-(Support for triclinic cells is experimental as of 2013-4-07.
-Other molecular structure formats may be supported later.) -a "@atom:x 1" -a assignments.txt The user can customize the numbers assigned to atom, bond, angle, dihedral, and improper types or id numbers by using -a "VARIABLE_NAME VALUE" for each variable you want to modify.
+If the PDB file contains periodic boundary box information (IE., a "CRYST1" record), this information is also copied to the LAMMPS data file.

+(Support for triclinic cells is experimental as of 2014-12-09.
+Other molecular structure formats may be supported later.

+- -a "@atom:x 1" - -a assignments.txt

+The user can customize the numbers assigned to atom, bond, angle, dihedral, and improper types or id numbers by using -a "VARIABLE_NAME VALUE"

+for each variable you want to modify.
 If there are many variables you want to modify, you can save them in a file (one variable per line).
 For an example of the file format run moltemplate.sh once and search for a file named "ttree_assignments.txt".
 (This file is often located in the "output_ttree/" directory.)
-Once assigned, the remaining variables in the same category will be automatically assigned to values which do not overlap with your chosen values. -b assignments.txt "-b" is similar to "-a".
-However, in this case, no attempt is made to assign exclusive (unique) values to each variable. -nocheck Normally moltemplate.sh checks for common errors and typos and halts if it thinks it has found one.
+Once assigned, the remaining variables in the same category will be automatically assigned to values which do not overlap with your chosen values.

+-b assignments.txt

+"-b" is similar to "-a".
+However, in this case, no attempt is made to assign exclusive (unique) values to each variable.

+-nocheck

+Normally moltemplate.sh checks for common errors and typos and halts if it thinks it has found one.
 This forces the variables and categories as well as write(file) and write_once(file) commands to obey standard naming conventions.
-The "-nocheck" argument bypasses these checks and eliminates these restrictions. '''
+The "-nocheck" argument bypasses these checks and eliminates these restrictions.